HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-model-binding.md

 public IActionResult OnPost(int? id, int[] selectedCourses)
 ```

-Form or query string data can be in one of the following formats:
+Query string data can be in one of the following formats:

 ```html
 selectedCourses=1050&selectedCourses=2000